bashh69/todolistreact/README.md

+This project was created for a tutorial guide on how to make a to-do list using React.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts